 The Future of Barcoding

 The merging of physical and digital commerce will result in the optimisation of barcodes.
 As the Internet of Things (IoT) connects all smart devices together, both suppliers and consumers will have a need for improved barcoding solutions.
-For stock control, software such as Sage 50 allows for you to track your inventory in an efficient manner.
+Software such as Sage 50 stock control allows for you to track your inventory in an efficient manner.

 Consumers search for optimised buying experiences for easy ordering online, and companies such as Amazon provide solutions that meet consumers’ demand.
 Wireless technology is being utilised to ensure warehouse employees work quicker and more efficiently.
 By 2020, there will be a significant increase in shipped items with barcodes, from 66% in 2015 to 82% in 2020.